 1. Unit Testing

-It focuses on smallest unit of software design.
-In this we test an individual unit or group of inter related units.
-It is often done by programmer by using sample input and observing its corresponding outputs.
+It focuses on the smallest unit of software design.
+In this, we test an individual unit or group of interrelated units.
+It is often done by the programmer by using sample input and observing its corresponding outputs.

 2. Integration Testing

-The objective is to take unit tested components and build a program structure that has been dictated by design.
-Integration testing is testing in which a group of components are combined to produce output.
+The objective is to take unit-tested components and build a program structure that has been dictated by design.
+Integration testing is testing in which a group of components is combined to produce output.

 3. Regression Testing